Oreoxmt/openapi-scripts/README.md

 ### Add `x-logo`

 [`x-logo`](https://github.com/Redocly/redoc/blob/master/docs/redoc-vendor-extensions.md#x-logo) is a [vendor extension](https://swagger.io/specification/#specificationExtensions) from Redoc.
 It allows you to show a custom logo on the left upper corner of your redoc output.

+### Add tag group

+Add an `x-tagGroups` field to the auto-generated JSON file and group all tags under that a specified tag.
+This field is a Redoc vendor extension.
+See [Redoc documentation](https://redocly.com/docs/redoc/redoc-vendor-extensions/#x-taggroups) for more information.